-In 1975 Dr. Marianna Gabbi became conductor of the orchestra and furthered its development in numerous ways.
+In 1975 Dr. Marianna Gabbi became conductor of the Orchestra and furthered its development in numerous ways.
 Under her leadership, the Las Cruces Symphony Society (now the Las Cruces Symphony Association) was formed.
 The Board’s initial goal was to raise money to fund student scholarships for university string players.
 Their task broadened to solicit financial support to bring in renowned guest artists and facilitate establishment of the Symphony subscription series.

 After Dr. Gabbi’s retirement in 1999, the Board worked closely with the NMSU Music Department in seeking a successor.
 Dr. Lonnie Klein was the overwhelming choice.

-In this 18th season under the dynamic leadership of Maestro Klein, the LCSO continues to grow in professional strength and quality, as well as in creative and innovative concert production.
+In this 20th season under the dynamic leadership of Maestro Klein, the LCSO continues to grow in professional strength and quality, as well as in creative and innovative concert production.

 Today, the Las Cruces Symphony Association (LCSA), under the leadership of Executive Director Debra Marks, its Board of Directors (Cynthia Garrett, President), staff, and many dedicated volunteers, endeavor to present and promote music of the highest artistic quality for the region’s enrichment and serve our community as a musical, cultural, and educational resource.
 In addition to concerts, a key component of the LCSA’s mission is educational outreach.
 Many visiting guest artists offer master classes to NMSU music majors.
 By offering area school children and non-music majors a reduced “student rush” ticket price of $10, and inviting NMSU music majors to watch the Sunday afternoon concerts free of charge, the Las Cruces Symphony Orchestra touches many thousands of local students each year.